Updated: Dec 30, 2020

 The demonstrators in Trafalgar Square have capitalised on legitimate fears that civil liberties are being overridden, and they have picked up left-wing slogans – “We are the 99%”, and the ‘elite’ is exploiting the vast majority.

 John Harris has pointed to the authoritarian way that the ‘rule of six’ and other social distancing rules are being applied by the police, with thousands of fines handed out, disproportionately to minority ethnic people.
-The way forward is not police repression, but clear rules, coordination across the whole of the British state between the UK government and the stronger-minded devolved administrations, new major restrictions to prevent spread of the virus, adequate defence of essential workers (including teachers) and winning the overwhelming majority of people to support of this strategy – including by new economic measures that ensure families can be fed and their basic expenses met.
+The way forward is not police repression, but clear rules, coordination across the whole of the British state between the UK government and the stronger-minded devolved administrations, new major restrictions to prevent the spread of the virus, adequate defence of essential workers (including teachers), and winning the overwhelming majority of people to support of this strategy – including by new economic measures that ensure families can be fed and their basic expenses met.
 Half measures and confusion are storing up a new mass tragedy.

 This article was originally posted on the Socialist Resistance website and can be found here.